MSC2016/cs50-python/Final Project/readme.md

 ## Final Thoughts / Todo List

-- When I started this project, my goal was to avoid hardcoding passwords.
-Currently, when instantiating the SecretManager, a password must be provided if the file is encrypted.
-If no password is entered, the file is encrypted with a key derived from an empty string — which is not very secure.
-My initial plan was to prompt the user for a password via the CLI, but that proved tedious during debugging.
-I explored ways to require the password only once per user session.
-I considered using keyring, but since I work across Windows native, WSL2, and Ubuntu, making it fully multiplatform was challenging.
-Keyring also appears to be deprecated and, based on my research, might not be the best solution.
-An alternative would be a resident app, but that would add too much complexity.
-It’s not perfect and not fully finished, but I plan to use it as-is for now, with the possibility of improvements in the future.
+- The goal of this project is to avoid hardcoding passwords.
+Currently, SecretManager requires a password to decrypt the file.
+If no password is entered, the file is encrypted with a key derived from an empty string, which is not secure.
+Prompting for a password via the CLI proved tedious during development.
+In the future, I plan to add support for storing the master password in the OS keyring, allowing it to be retrieved automatically across Windows, WSL, and Ubuntu.
+The implementation is still a work in progress, but it’s usable as-is with room for improvement.
 ---